dengyipu/weilong.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a doctoral student in [Management in Information System](https://krannert.purdue.edu/academics/MIS/) at Krannert School of Management, Purdue University.
+I am an assistant professor in [Innovation and Information Management](https://www.fbe.hku.hk/people/faculty?pg=1&staff_type=faculty&subject_area=innovation-and-information-management&track=professoriate) at HKU Business School.
 I am fortunately advised by Professor [Karthik Kannan](https://www.krannert.purdue.edu/faculty/kkarthik/) and [Jinyang Zheng](https://www.krannert.purdue.edu/faculty/zheng221/).

 My research is about the dynamics of human behaviors in the machine-platform-crowd transformation.
 I use machine learning, econometrics, and structural modeling methods to study the transformational impacts of information technology on human behaviors.

-Prior to joining Purdue, I completed my undergraduate study at Shanghai University of Finance and Economics, China in 2016.